 Erin looked up at that moment and smiled widely at Harry.
 He saw that she wasn't really like Ginny, except for the fact that they were both petite.
 Ginny's skin was paler and her eyes were brown.
 Erin had more freckles and of course her hair was lighter.

-'I thought you might be hungry,' she said in a matter of fact voice.
+"I thought you might be hungry," she said in a matter of fact voice.
 And for the first time in many days, Harry found he did actually feel hungry.
 Two tall glasses of Coke sat fizzing on the table, blocks of ice bobbing on the surface of the black liquid.
 His hostess indicated that Harry sit down and then she joined him and placed the delicious looking sandwich in front of him.
 'You need fattening up.'
 She grinned.
 'You just need a bit of meat on your bones and the girls will be beating down your door.
 Or are they doing that already?'

 Harry's didn't want her to be embarrassed on his account.
 His mouth quirked at the corner in a half smile.
-'That's OK.
-You didn't embarrass me,' he lied.
+"That's OK.
+You didn't embarrass me," he lied.

 She beamed at him and indicated that he start his sandwich.
-He had never tasted anything quite so delicious.
+Harry had never tasted anything quite so delicious.
 She watched with satisfaction as he quickly polished off the first half of the huge dagwood that was made up of multi-grained bread and generous amounts of ham and cheese, tomato and lettuce.
 When he finished, he reached for his drink and drained half the contents.
 He rarely had soft drink and he found the cola delicious and refreshing.

-'This is Pumpkin, Harry.
+"This is Pumpkin, Harry.
 And you've just made yourself a friend for life.
-She just loves to have her chin scratched but it has to be done just so…and it looks like you have the magic touch.'
+She just loves to have her chin scratched but it has to be done just so…and it looks like you have the magic touch."
 Harry's hand jerked at the mention of the word 'magic' but Pumpkin quickly distracted him by planting herself on his lap and settling in for the long haul, kneading herself a comfortable spot with her front paws.

-'Umm…your mum and Dad have lived here for about eight years.
-I don't remember seeing you before, though.'
+"Umm…your mum and Dad have lived here for about eight years.
+I don't remember seeing you before, though."

 Erin took a sip of her drink.
-'That's because when Mum and Dad moved here from Essex, I decided I'd head out to Australia to stay with my older brother and his wife and kids for a while.
-I met my husband over there and settled down for what I thought was forever.'
-She shrugged.
-'Forever turned out to be less than three years.
+"That's because when Mum and Dad moved here from Essex, I decided I'd head out to Australia to stay with my older brother and his wife and kids for a while.
+I met my husband over there and settled down for what I thought was forever."She shrugged.
+"Forever turned out to be less than three years.
 I stayed there for a while longer because of my job, but I was getting home sick for England.

-'I've been back for six months now and when Mum and Dad decided to finally bite the bullet and go for the promised long visit, I said I would house sit while they were away.'
+"I've been back for six months now and when Mum and Dad decided to finally bite the bullet and go for the promised long visit, I said I would house sit while they were away."

 Harry looked down at his plate.
 The rest of his sandwich was waiting patiently to be eaten, but Harry was no longer hungry.
 He started rolling some crumbs together under his finger.
 Pumpkin butted his other hand and he automatically started scratching under her chin again.

-'I'm sorry about your marriage,' Harry mumbled and Erin smiled and reached over and squeezed his hand.
+"I'm sorry about your marriage," Harry mumbled and Erin smiled and reached over and squeezed his hand.

-'Thanks, Harry.
-That's really nice of you but I'm totally over it now.'
+"That's sweet, Harry, but I'm totally over it now."
 She saw Harry wince slightly when she squeezed his hand.
 Instead of relinquishing it when his face reddened with embarrassment, she turned it over and forced his fingers open.
 She had put pressure on a broken blister that had developed on the palm of his hand from all his digging that morning.
 Erin winced in sympathy.

-'Ouch.
+"Ouch.
 That looks sore.
-Finish your sandwich and I'll get something to put on it.'
+Finish your sandwich and I'll get something to put on it."

-'No, really its fine,' protested Harry but Erin ignored him and jumped up from her chair.
+"No, really its fine," protested Harry but Erin ignored him and jumped up from her chair.
 She crossed the kitchen to forage in the high cupboard over the stove top.
 Harry sighed but he took another bite of his sandwich as per her instructions.
 He had to admit that even though he was embarrassed by the unsolicited attention, it was quite nice to be made a fuss off for a change.

 Erin came back and placed two tubes of ointment on the table.
-'When you've finished eating, we'll attend to your war wounds.
-That includes your sunburn.'
+"When you've finished eating, we'll attend to your war wounds.
+That includes your sunburn."